UEFA Nations League: What to look out for on Matchday 3

 Article summary

-Cristiano Ronaldo is chasing Erling Haaland to be top scorer, while England and Italy are preparing for a UEFA EURO 2020 final rematch.
+England and Italy are preparing for a UEFA EURO 2020 final rematch on UEFA Nations League Matchday 3.

 Article top media content